 The retail leasing process is quite special for a number of reasons.
 If you work in retail leasing or shopping centre management then it is wise to fully understand the retail property market segment and the people that you are leasing space to.
-Retail is not like office or industrial property; it is geared much more closely to the spending patterns of local people and consequently the economy overall for the region.
+Retail is not like an office or industrial property; it is geared much more closely to the spending patterns of local people and consequently the economy overall for the region.

 Here are some important ideas to help you qualify retail tenants today: